Lunnaris01/tcp_to_http/README.md

-Project implementing the core features of HTTP based on a TCP reader.
+Simple Implementation of the HTTP Protocol using Golang.